Patient Centered Primary Healthcare

 The healthcare providers at the NMPCC seek to help people maintain optimal health.
 We believe that having a personal relationship with your healthcare provider is a very important component of patient-centered primary care.
 People are encouraged to make their appointments with the same practitioner for routine check-ups and preventive care, health education and episodic healthcare appointments.
 If a person’s primary care provider is not available, the information from that appointment is always available to other providers on the team to help insure communication and continuity of a person’s healthcare within the practice.

 Chronic Disease Management

-The NMHC uses an interdisciplinary team approach to help people manage chronic disease(s).
-Examples of chronic disease conditions managed in the NMHC include:
+The NMPCC uses an interdisciplinary team approach to help people manage chronic disease(s).
+Examples of chronic disease conditions managed in the NMPCC include:

-The NMHC helps people recover from illness as rapidly as possible by using evidenced-based practice guidelines and state of the art technology.
+The NMPCC helps people recover from illness as rapidly as possible by using evidenced-based practice guidelines and state of the art technology.
 Examples of illnesses treated include: